savi-lang/savi/README.md

 ## Developing

-To work on this project, you'll need `docker` and `make`.
+To work on this project and build the Savi compiler from source, you'll need `make`, `clang`, and `crystal` installed.
 You may also want to have `lldb` for debugging.

-To get started, clone the project to your development machine, then run one of the following commands within the project working directory:
+To get started, clone the project to your development machine, then run one of the following commands within the project working directory, or consult the `Makefile` for more available commands.
+Note that the first time you run one of these commands it will take longer, as it will need to download some static dependencies and build the compiler for the first time.

-- Run `make ready` to prepare a docker container that has everything needed for development activities.
-Do this before running any of the other following commands:

 - Run `make test` to run the test suite.